shrutiganorkar/AIQ-prediction/README.md

 AIR QUALITY INDEX PREDICTION

-The main objective of this project is to identify the Most polluted City based on AQI value and to create a model to predict the quality of air.
+The main objective of this project is to identify the most polluted city based on AQI value and to create a model to predict the quality of air.

 The code is written in Python, .
 Libraries used: Numpy, Pandas, Matplotlib, sklearn, Random Forest Classifier.